Australian Draught Horse

 The Australian Draught Horse presents a crossbreed between four worldwide famous purebred draught horse breed.
 Although they were brought in Australia from all around the world, the name itself tells us that their country of origin is Australia.

-The most important breeding and farm horses were in Tasmania, formerly known as Van Diemens Land.
-The Van Diemens Land Company had a big role and imported the Shire horse, which later was exported to throughout the other states of the continent.
-A need for a draught horse was increased in the period of gold rush, when European settlers promote their draught horses being familiarity with the, agriculture development, as well as working animals in the forest, civilian transport and pulling wagons.
+The most important breeding and farm horses were in Tasmania, formerly known as Van Diemen`s Land.
+Van Diemen`s Land Company had a big role and imported the Shire horse, which later was exported throughout the other states of the continent.
+A need for a draught horse was increased in the period of a gold rush when European settlers promote their draught horses being familiarity with the agriculture development, as well as working animals in the forest, civilian transport and pulling wagons.